ryantm/agenix/README.md

 -r, --rekey               re-encrypts all secrets with specified recipients -d, --decrypt FILE        decrypts FILE to STDOUT
--i, --identity            identity to use when decrypting -v, --verbose             verbose output
+-i, --identity            identity to use when decrypting -j PLUGIN                 decrypt using the data-less plugin PLUGIN -v, --verbose             verbose output

 FILE an age-encrypted file